Temple University: Other campuses

-Health Sciences Campus in North Philadelphia covers about 20 acres and extends to either side of North Broad Street from Allegheny Avenue to just above Tioga Street.
+The Health Sciences Campus in North Philadelphia covers about 20 acres and extends to either side of North Broad Street from Allegheny Avenue to just above Tioga Street.
+This location is the site of the Samaritan Hospital, founded by Russell Conwell in 1892.
 The campus is home to Temple University Hospital, a teaching hospital; the Lewis Katz School of Medicine; the School of Pharmacy; the Maurice H. Kornberg School of Dentistry; and the College of Public Health.

 Podiatric Medicine Campus is located at 8th and Race Streets.
 The Foot and Ankle Institute, the School of Podiatric Medicine, as well as the Shoe Museum, are at this location.

 Center City Campus is across the street from Philadelphia City Hall.
 The Campus offers undergraduate and graduate courses and full degree programs in the evening, as well as non-credit workshops and seminars.

 Ambler Campus, originally a junior college, has 325 faculty and 4,600 students, with bachelor's and master's degree programs on a site with a 187-acre (757,000 m2) arboretum, 13 mi from Temple's main campus in Ambler, Pennsylvania.

 Temple University Harrisburg (TUH), located in Harrisburg, Pennsylvania, has a variety of graduate degree programs, certificate and professional development programs.
 The campus has an evening and weekend course schedule designed for working adults.
 The campus is located within the Strawberry Square complex.

 International campuses

 Temple University, Japan Campus

-Temple University, Japan Campus (TUJ) is a branch campus in Setagaya-ku, Tokyo, Japan.
-Temple University Japan was the oldest and largest campus of any foreign university in Japan, before its move from Minato-ku.
+Temple University, Japan Campus (TUJ) is a branch campus in Setagaya-ku, Tokyo, Japan just outside of Shibuya and in Fushimi-ku, Kyoto.
+Temple University Japan was the oldest and largest campus of any foreign university in Japan.
+TUJ students are taught in English and receive a degree from the main campus in Philadelphia.
+In 2024, the campus had 2,575 undergraduate students and 233 graduate students in addition to numerous students in non-degree programs and educational experiences.

-In addition to its core undergraduate program, TUJ has graduate programs in law, business, and education; an English-language preparation program; continuing education courses; and corporate education classes.
-Temple University Japan became the first recognized foreign university campus in Japan.
-TUJ's credits and degrees are recognized as being equivalent to those of Japanese universities and it can sponsor visas for international students.
-Students are also given Japanese student identification cards.